fsaintjacques/semver-tool/README.md

   -h, --help             Print this help message.

 Commands:
   bump      Bump by one of major, minor, patch; zeroing or removing
             subsequent parts. "bump prerel" sets the PRERELEASE part and removes any BUILD part.
 A trailing dot in the <prerel> argument introduces an incrementing numeric field which is added or bumped.
 If no <prerel> argument is provided, an incrementing numeric field is introduced/bumped. "bump build" sets the BUILD part.
             "bump release" removes any PRERELEASE or BUILD parts.
             The bumped version is written to stdout.

   compare   Compare <version> with <other_version>, output to stdout the
             following values: -1 if <other_version> is newer, 0 if equal, 1 if
             older.
 The BUILD part is not used in comparisons.

   diff      Compare <version> with <other_version>, output to stdout the
             difference between two versions by the release type (MAJOR, MINOR, PATCH, PRERELEASE, BUILD).

   get       Extract given part of <version>, where part is one of major, minor,
             patch, prerel, build, or release.

+  validate  Validate if <version> follows the SEMVER pattern (see <version>
+            definition).
+Print 'valid' to stdout if the version is valid, otherwise print 'invalid'.

 See also:
   https://semver.org -- Semantic Versioning 2.0.0